-Photos courtesy of Made in South Italy Today
+Photos of the Pupazze courtesy of Made in South Italy Today

 On Palm Sunday, as the name suggests, it is traditional for devotees to weave palm leaves into religious symbols.
 However, in southern Italy palm was hard to come by, so during the feast celebrants used olive branches instead.
 In Bova, this art form was taken to new heights.
 Townspeople skillfully weave ornate female figures out of the branches and adorn them with flowers and local produce.
 The verdure effigies are carried through the town in a colorful procession to the shrine of St. Leo, Bova’s beloved patron, where they are blessed.